manavsiddharthgupta/learn-javascript/05-Oop-in-Javascript/01-Intro-to-Oop.md

 ## Why do we need OOP?

-Lets say we want to create a simple application that manages list of users.
+Let's say we want to create a simple application that manages list of users.
 The `users` should have a `name`, `email` , `age` and `greet` method that prints out a greeting message.

 ```js
 const user1 = {